 Portfolio overlays are used to address areas of potential risk, including significant uncertainty, not captured in the underlying modelled ECL.
-Determination of portfolio overlays requires expert judgement and is thoroughly documented and subject to internal governance and oversight.
+Determination of portfolio overlays requires expert judgement and is documented and subject to internal governance and oversight.
 If the risk of delayed losses is judged to have dissipated, the overlay will be removed or reduced

-The total portfolio overlays as at 31 December 2021 were \$4,084 thousand (2020: \$9,936 thousand) and all were relating to COVID-19.
+The total portfolio overlays as at 31 December 2022 were \$4,027 thousand (2021: \$4,084 thousand) and all were relating to delayed defaults.